enricobottazzi/ZK-SBT/README.md

 # ZKP-Soul-Bound-Token

-Library to issue Private Soul Bound Token and verify it on-chain.
-The library leverages @iden3 [go-libraries](https://github.com/iden3/go-iden3-core) and @iden3 [circuits](https://github.com/iden3/circuits).
+One of the major concerns with SBTs presented in the Decentralized Society paper from Glen Wely, Puja Ohlhaver, and Vitalik Buterin has been the assumption that SBTs contain public data on-chain.
+This assumption has stirred a lot of debate in the Web3 community with what technical substrate to be leveraging in order to represent the key outcomes from the Decentralized Society paper (Verifiable Credentials or assumed technical specs of an SBT).

-As @Vitalik.eth mentioned [here](https://twitter.com/VitalikButerin/status/1530265766032838656?s=20&t=hNyxz5KEaL1cW5crxj01Rw) "I think the optimal technical solution [to represent identity related information] includes both a chain and off-chain data and ZKPs over both".
+As Vitalik Buterin has mentioned [publicly](https://twitter.com/VitalikButerin/status/1530265766032838656?s=20&t=hNyxz5KEaL1cW5crxj01Rw) "I think the optimal technical solution [to represent identity related information] includes both a chain and off-chain data and ZKPs over both".
+Not only Vitalik, but many thought leaders in the VC and Web3 native communities have agreed that the solution is not binary, but a pluralistic one.

+The key design considerations we took included: portability; provisioned privacy; efficient storage; and composability with Web3 developers.

+In this repository, we provide the tools needed to ensure that:

+- Identity holders are able to protect the contents of their data with the same privacy guarantees of verifiable credentials
+- Identity holders are able to participate in the on-chain composable logic that the Web3 infrastructure is built on.
+- Identity holders can provision access to data and control over data storage.

+In this library developers are provided with the tooling to issue zero-knowledge proof soul bound tokens (ZK SBTs) and verify them on-chain.
+This library leverages @iden3 [go-libraries](https://github.com/iden3/go-iden3-core) and @iden3 [circuits](https://github.com/iden3/circuits).

-ZKP Soul Bound Token allows for the creation of a composable network of trust.
+ZKP SBTs allows for the creation of a composable network of trust.
 The token is always visible on chain making impossible for a user to hide the existance of an information when requested.
 The information contained in the claim is obscured using ZKP in order to guarantee privacy.
-The only thing stored on chain is the hash a signed message.
+The only thing stored on chain is the hash of a signed message.

 The proof of concept introduced here is based on this approach.